dotherightthing/wpdtrt-gallery/readme.txt

 * Pass flag to fix path to autoloader when loading test dependency

 = 1.7.5 =
-* Include release number in wpdtrt-plugin-boilerplate namespaces
+* Include release number in wpdtrt-plugin namespaces
-* Update wpdtrt-plugin-boilerplate to 1.4.6
+* Update wpdtrt-plugin to 1.4.6

 = 1.7.4 =
-* Update wpdtrt-plugin-boilerplate to 1.3.6
+* Update wpdtrt-plugin to 1.3.6

 = 1.7.3 =
 * Migrate image quality settings from wpdtrt
-* Migrate common wpdtrt-gallery styles into wpdtrt-plugin-boilerplate
+* Migrate common wpdtrt-gallery styles into wpdtrt-plugin
 * Migrate Bower & NPM to Yarn
 * Update Node from 6.11.2 to 8.11.1
 * Add messages required by shortcode demo
 * Add SCSS partials for project-specific extends and variables
 * Change tag badge to release badge
 * Fix default .pot file
-* Update wpdtrt-plugin-boilerplate to 1.3.1
+* Update wpdtrt-plugin to 1.3.1

 = 1.7.2 =
 * Scale media embeds using embedresponsively